xiaohupro/swoole-docs/modules/swoole-server/methods/connection_info.md

 #### Parameter

 * `$fd`	the id number of client
+* `$from_id` this parameter is needed, the swoole server is type of UDP
+* `$ignore_close` this method will return the information of connection even if the connection is closed

 #### Return

 the array of information of the `$fd` client

-if the `$fd` client dosen't exist, the result id false
+if the `$fd` client dosen't exist, the result is false

 #### Example